 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Rich in history and packed with sights, spending one day in Philadelphia, Pennsylvania is just enough time to see the city highlights – but only with a good trip plan!
-We created a perfect Philadelphia Itinerary that features must-see Philly sights and the best things to eat.
+Rich in history and packed with sights, spending one day in Philadelphia, Pennsylvania is just enough time to see the highlights – but only with a good trip plan.
+The best things to do in Philadelphia revolve around the city’s past, modern culture and fantastic food scene.
+We created a perfect Philadelphia Itinerary that features must-see Philly sights and the top things to eat.

 One Day in Philadelphia